Dani-r-36/gym/README.md

 - **Browser Compatibility:** The project currently does not support the latest version of Google Chrome.
 Ensure you're using a version of Chrome that is compatible with the installed ChromeDriver.

 - **WhatsApp Web:** You must have WhatsApp Web open and running on your PC at all times for the bot to function correctly.

+For a Django-based alternative, check out [this project](https://github.com/Dani-r-36/django_gym).